How to come up with a business name

 FAQs on choosing a business name

 Yes, you can change your business name after registration.
-Plan for paperwork and rebranding updates.
-Sole traders can start trading under a new name relatively easily, while limited companies must notify Companies House and update all official documents, websites, and bank accounts.
+Sole traders can start trading under a new name relatively easily by updating their invoices and marketing materials.
+Limited companies must pass a special resolution, file the change with Companies House, and update all official documents, bank accounts, and contracts.

 How long does it take to register a business name?